 Short questions with Dana Perino

-Fox News Channel's Dana Perino serves up short questions for a special surprise guest
+Fox News' Dana Perino serves up questions — and learns Greg Gutfeld's biggest pet peeve

 You know us on screen — but what about off?